HarinduA/ReactLogin/README.md

 # ReactLogin
-This is a React Login page backend use with NOdeJs and MSQL server
+This is a React Login page backend use with NodeJs and MSSQL server